 We’re tracking the most up-to-date information about the coronavirus and COVID-19 vaccines in South Carolina.
 Check back for updates.

 The S.C.
-Department of Health and Environmental Control on Friday reported 632 new confirmed COVID-19 cases, up from 495 reported the day before.
+Department of Health and Environmental Control reported 261 new COVID-19 cases on Sunday, down from 325 reported the day before.

-At least 506 people were reported hospitalized with COVID-19 on Friday, with 126 of them in intensive care units.
+At least 322 people were reported hospitalized with COVID-19 on Sunday.

-As of Friday, 4.5% of COVID-19 tests were reported positive.
-The Centers for Disease Control and Prevention says 5% or lower means there is a low level of community spread.
+As of Sunday, 3.5% of COVID-19 tests were reported positive.
+Health officials say 5% or lower indicates a low risk of community spread.